shua5115/inline-lua/README.md

   `iter(f)` Creates a new iterator table with function f as the "next" function.

-  `iter(f, state, key)` Creates a new iterator wrapping the stateless iterator function f with a "next" function that stores its state.
+  `iter(f, state, key)` Creates a new iterator wrapping the stateless iterator function f in a function that manages its state.

   `iter(t)` Expects the table t to have a "next" function.
-Overwrites the table's metatable with the iterator metatable.
+Sets the table's metatable to the iterator metatable.

   `range(start, stop, step)` Returns numbers from start to end, inclusive, stepping by step.
 Steps after every call.
 Works like numeric for loop arguments.